Skip to content

 Each of these manipulations leaves digital traces that are invisible to the human eye but detectable through AI-based document analysis.

-• Audit trails: Every claims decision must be supported by documented verification steps.
-The FCA expects full traceability from document receipt through to settlement or rejection.
+• Audit trails: State regulators expect full traceability from document receipt through to settlement or rejection.
+Every claims decision must be supported by documented verification steps.

 Manual vs. AI-Assisted Fraud Detection